fluree/docs.flur.ee/content/using_from_app.md

 1. They reach their token expiration date (assuming one was provided when creating the token).
 2. The `_auth` entity the token is associated with no longer has permissions.

 A token is tied directly to a specific `_auth` entity, and with every request the roles + rules associated with that entity are retrieved.
-Therefore the way to make a token useless is to make the `_auth` entity it is tied to useless.
+Therefore, the way to make a token useless is to make the `_auth` entity it is tied to useless.
 To do so, employ one of these strategies:

 1. Delete the auth entity (ensure if it is referenced to a `_user` via the `_user/auth` attribute that the reference is also deleted.
 When an `_auth` has no roles, it uses the `_user` roles as a default if the relationship exists).
 2. Remove current roles referenced by the `_auth` entity, and associate a role that has no permission.